Skip to content

 Rewatching pushes back against this.
 It says: this movie mattered to me, and I'm choosing to spend time with it again instead of chasing novelty.
 That choice is an act of taste, not laziness.

-What You Get on the Second Watch
+What Do You Get on the Second Watch?

 The first time you watch a movie, you're focused on plot — what happens next.
 This means you miss roughly half of what the film is doing.
 You miss the foreshadowing, the visual motifs, the subtle performances that set up the ending, the thematic connections between scenes that seem unrelated on first viewing.